adrido/minetest-mapper-cpp/doc/manual.rst

 	* if the map image would be too large to be generated (see `Known Problems`_).

-	An other advantage of generating scaled maps directly, is that minetestmapper does not scale all parts of the map, like for instance the scales on the side.
+	Another advantage of generating scaled maps directly, instead of using an external application, is that minetestmapper does not scale all parts of the image, just the world-area.
+The scales on the side for instance are not scaled, and neither is the thickness of lines (e.g. tile borders, figures, player names, etc.).

 	The following scale factors are supported: